sourcegraph/handbook/content/departments/ce/team-culture/working-with-customers.md

 ## Tech Reviews

+Tech Reviews are employed in both pre-sales scenarios and post-sales scenarios.
-Tech Reviews are documented as part of the [CE Technical Win Management Process](../process/tech-win-process.md).
+- Tech reviews in pre-sales situations are documented as part of the [CE Technical Win Management Process](../process/tech-win-process.md).
+- Tech reviews in post-sales situations are documented as part of the [Customer Success Process](../process/customer-success.md).

 ## Account Planning